 June 10th 2019.
 My first day of full time work as the Founder & Creative Director of The Social Bolt.
 After months of planning and preparing the day had arrived and I was ready to jump into the adventure that was starting my own business.
 Well I thought I was ready, but on reflection I now know that nothing could fully prepare me for what was about to come.

 If you’re thinking of stepping into being your own biz boss, here are some of my reflections from my first 7 months in business.
-These are 8 lessons I’ve learned from starting my own business.
+These are 8 things you need to know about starting your own business

 1. No is a complete sentence.